-Nick Riviezzo (guitar): Guitarist Nick Riviezzo began playing with McCaffrey in early 2012, after taking an interest in guitar during his freshman year of high school.
-Although he began as, and remains, a saxophone player, Riviezzo took to the guitar quickly after it sparked his interest after years of listening to classic rock music and hours spent playing Guitar Hero.
-His tasteful solos and signature licks complement the melodies produced by McCaffrey to modernize and sharpen the group’s sound.
-Nick graduated from Stony Brook University with a degree in Computer Engineering.
+Guitarist Nick Riviezzo began playing with McCaffrey in early 2012.
+Although he began as a saxophone player, Riviezzo finally took to the guitar quickly during his freshman year of high school after years of listening to classic rock music and hours spent playing Guitar Hero.
+His tasteful solos and signature licks complement the melodies produced by McCaffrey, helping to modernize and sharpen the group’s sound.
+Nick graduated from Stony Brook University with a degree in computer engineering.
 While attending, Nick was the saxophone section leader in the university’s marching and pep bands.
-He cites his biggest influences as being divided into two classes: those who established his childhood love for (and background in) classic rock, like Van Halen and Foreigner, and the modern artists who he prefers today, including Ed Sheeran, the Kooks, Gavin DeGraw, and Bleachers.
-Nick currently teaches guitar lessons, and manages SWIM including booking gigs, and marketing the group.
+He cites his biggest influences as being divided into two classes: those who established his childhood love for and background in classic rock (Van Halen, Def Leppard, Foreigner), and the modern artists who he prefers today (Bleachers, Ed Sheeran, The Kooks, Gavin DeGraw).
+Nick currently teaches guitar lessons and manages SWIM, booking gigs and marketing the group.

-Brian D’Angio (drums): Brian D’Angio began playing the drums in elementary school, and rose to prominence playing in his school's jazz and wind ensembles.
-Also previous member of the marching band, D’Angio’s extensive and well-rounded background give him the ability to set sharp, dynamic and undeniable beats beneath the melodic and rhythmic work of Riviezzo and Morelli to ground SWIM’s sound.
-Brian is currently studying at James Madison University, working toward a business degree.
-D’Angio’s musical influences span from his love for jazz to varieties of pop and rock, like WALK THE MOON, One Direction, the Kooks, and Vampire Weekend.
+Brian D’Angio (drums): Brian D’Angio began playing the drums in elementary school, and rose to prominence playing in his high school jazz and wind ensembles, as well as the marching band.
+D’Angio’s diverse, extensive background gives him the ability to set sharp, dynamic, undeniable beats beneath the melodic and rhythmic work of Riviezzo and Morelli to ground SWIM’s sound.
+Brian graduates from James Madison University in Harrisonburg, Virginia in 2020 with a business degree.
+D’Angio’s musical influences span from his love of jazz to pop and rock artists like WALK THE MOON, One Direction, The Kooks, and Vampire Weekend.